 6-12 months: what to expect from baby sleep

 Babies sleep less as they get older.
 By the time your baby is one year old, baby will probably need 14-15 hours sleep every 24 hours.

 From about six months, most babies have their longest sleeps at night.

 Most babies are ready for bed between 6 pm and 8 pm.
 They usually take less than 30 minutes to get to sleep, but about 1 in 10 babies takes longer.

 At this age, baby sleep cycles are closer to those of grown-up sleep – which means less waking at night.
-So your baby might not wake you during the night, or she might wake you less often.
+So your baby might not wake you during the night, or waking might happen less often.

 By eight months, most babies can settle themselves back to sleep without a parent’s help.
 Others keep waking if they need help to settle back to sleep, or if they’re still having breastfeeds or bottles during the night.

 Sleep during the day

 At this age, most babies are still having 1-2 daytime naps.
 These naps usually last 1-2 hours.
 Some babies sleep longer, but up to a quarter of babies nap for less than an hour.

 From around six months, babies develop lots of new abilities that can affect sleep or make babies more difficult to settle: